lmoran/pgfaasblog/README.md

   --data  @math.json
 ```

-As you may have noticed, the JavaScript program has to be encapsulated in a JSON before being deployed, which can be accomplished by storing to a file the ouput of thei program:
+As you may have noticed, the JavaScript program has to be encapsulated in a JSON before being deployed, which can be accomplished by storing to a file the ouput of this program:
 ```javascript
 const math = {
   name: 'math',